PhonologicalCorpusTools/SLPAA/docs/source/location_module.rst

 **Simple set of options, no additional images for this in the program.** The window with the body locations will be replaced with the applicable tree structure, so the module with this selection looks more like Movement. **(Does the same configuration of windows still apply, with two areas on the right side?
 There doesn't seem to be another necessary set of information, so I assume that it only shows the dropdown menu and the selected list item.)**

-**(The program expects exactly one selection from each axis.
-Defaults may be set as mid/in front med/central, though I'm not sure this is decided concretely.)**
+Make exactly one selection from each axis:

 .. list-table::
-   :widths: 25 25 50
+   :widths: 30 30 30
    :header-rows: 1

    * - Horizontal axis: